capy-language/capy/README.md

 things := .[1, 2, 3];
 ```

-anonymous arrays and structs will automatically convert to any strongly typed array or struct they come across.
+anonymous arrays and structs will automatically convert to any strongly typed array or struct they encounter.

+The [`examples`](./examples/) directory contains a lot more than has been gone over in this section detailing the language,
-The [`examples`](./examples/) folder contains a lot more, and it gives a much better idea of what the language looks like in practice.
+and it gives a much better idea of what the language looks like in practice.

 ## Limitations